 To Celebrate the Published Works of Women

 Another main reason why you should celebrate this holiday is to celebrate the published works of women.
 For so long, there was a time when women were not even allowed to publish their own written works.
-If they did, no one paid attention to their works.
+If they did, no one paid attention to their work.
 Fortunately, that has been a thing of the past.
-Now, we have lots of women writers who are either at the platform or at the center stage of writing.
+Now, we have lots of women writers who are either on the platform or at the center stage of writing.
 We have the ever famous JK Rowling who wrote the Harry Potter book series.
 We also have Margaret Atwood who wrote The Handmaid’s Tale.
 And there are a lot more female writers who have made outstanding and best-selling works.
 For sure, there will be a lot more to come in the future.